OctopusSamples/SpaceCloner/README.md

 # How It Works
 Please see the [how it works page](docs/HowItWorks.md).

+# Sensitive Variables
+Please see the page [sensitive variables](docs/SensitiveVariables.md) to see how sensitive variables are handled.

 # Debugging and Logging
 Please see the [debugging and logging page](docs/Debugging.md).